 Drivers of these cars are the most likely to cause a fatal accident

 Of the vehicle makes we surveyed, we found that Porsche drivers were the most likely to contribute to a fatal accident.
 In more than 70% of the fatal accidents involving these vehicles, driver error was a contributing factor to the accident, whereas the national average is 60%.

-Interestingly, while it seems fitting that drivers of high-performance sports cars like Porsches would contribute accidents, the second- and third-ranked vehicles could not be more different.
-These car makes — which are the now-defunct Oldsmobile and Mercury brands — are known for producing vehicles that are more practical than sporty.
-In accidents involving these types of cars, driver speeding accounted for just 23% of accidents — which is less than half the rate for Porsche drivers of 47%.
+Interestingly, while it seems fitting that drivers of high-performance sports cars like Porsches would contribute to accidents, the second- and third-ranked vehicles could not be more different.
+These cars — the now-defunct GM Oldsmobile and the Ford Mercury — are well-known for practicality rather than sport.
+In accidents involving these types of cars, driver speeding accounted for just 23% of accidents — which is less than half the rate for Porsche drivers, at 47%.

 Behaviors that are the most common cause of fatal accidents

 Speeding and drinking alcohol top the list of driver behaviors that lead to fatal car crashes.
 We found that Porsche and Jaguar drivers are most likely to contribute to the cause of fatal accidents due to these behaviors.

 % of drivers who contributed to fatal accidents

 Make most likely to be driven by contributing driver